google-cloud-nightscout/google-cloud-nightscout.github.io/docs/GCNS/UpgradeToUbuntu24.md

 - If you are going to use the same domain and subdomain as your old machine, [stop](../StopVM.md) your old virtual machine.
 - Follow our [installation instructions](../../) starting with creating a new virtual machine.
 - [Restore your backup](../DatabaseRestore.md) to the new installation.
-- While both original and new virtual machines are active, you will be charged about $0.01 a day.
+- While both original and new virtual machines exist, you will be charged about $0.01 a day.
 <br/>

 3- Clean Up